Even though the economy is flourishing, competition for home-based jobs is fierce, so to get noticed you need to distinguish yourself from the crowd.

 To make your resume stand out highlight your past achievements.

-Example: Increased organic web traffic by 45% by utilizing SEO techniques and social networking instead of the simply saying, incorporated SEO techniques and social networking into a marketing plan.
+Example: Increased organic web traffic 45% by utilizing SEO techniques and social networking instead of merely saying, incorporated SEO techniques and social networking into a marketing plan.

 Address any periods of unemployment by listing achievements and tasks completed during the period.

-Example: From 2007 – 2009 while being a full-time stay-at-home mom, I created and managed a motherhood blog, volunteered at the local woman's shelter, and organized a monthly women's business group.
+Example: From 2013 – 2018, while being a full-time stay-at-home mom, I created and managed a motherhood blog, volunteered at the local women's shelter, and organized a monthly women's business group.